Kat Cammack: Personal life

 Cammack's husband, Matt Harrison, is a firefighter.
 She is a Protestant.

-Pregnancy

-In May 2024, Cammack went to the emergency room due to an ectopic pregnancy and was initially refused methotrexate treatment (administration of an abortifacient to induce an abortion) due to uncertainty over the rules stipulated in Florida's abortion ban which Cammack blamed the Democratic Party for, purporting that Democrats "scared" medical professionals into confusion about their medical responsibilities (Note: The Heartbeat Protection Act, passed by Florida Republicans, went into effect on May 1, 2024.
-The law is unambiguous that if a medical professional performs an abortion, they will lose their medical license and face criminal prosecution.) and that she didn't get an "abortion", regardless of the legal intervention required for her medical treatment in this situation.
+In May 2024, Cammack went to the emergency room due to an ectopic pregnancy and was initially refused methotrexate treatment (administration of an abortifacient to induce an abortion) due to uncertainty over the rules stipulated in Florida's abortion ban.
+Cammack said that Democrats had "scared" medical professionals into confusion about their medical responsibilities (Note: The Heartbeat Protection Act, passed by Florida Republicans, went into effect on May 1, 2024.
+The law is unambiguous that if a medical professional performs an abortion, they will lose their medical license and face criminal prosecution.) and that she didn't get an abortion, regardless of the legal intervention required for her medical treatment in this situation.
 After advocating on her behalf, she received the medication hours later.
-In March 2025, Cammack announced that she was pregnant again and due in August 2025.
-She gave birth to her daughter Augusta Dair on August 14.
+In March 2025, Cammack announced that she was pregnant again.
+She gave birth to a daughter in August 2025.